marmelab/react-admin/examples/simple/README.md

 # React-admin Simple Example

-This is the application we use for our end to end tests, and for reproducing bugs via CodeSandbox.
+This is the application we use for our end-to-end tests, and for reproducing bugs via CodeSandbox.

 ## How to run